What We Do / History

 History

-This effort succeeded.
-Mr. Wirth founded Ronald McDonald House Charities Latvija (RMHC Latvija) in December, 2007, and a licensing agreement was signed with Ronald McDonald House Charities Global.
-In return, “Global” agreed to provide a custom-built Ronald McDonald Care Mobile (valued over EUR 400,000), and to provide ongoing training to our charity’s staff and board.
-RMHC Latvija then began a three-year process of project identification, legal registrations, building partnerships, and fundraising in anticipation of the official start to providing medical services.
+In 2007, Mr. Wirth founded Ronald McDonald House Charities Latvija (RMHC Latvija) and signed a license agreement with Ronald McDonald House Charities Global.
+For its part, RMHC Global agreed to provide a specially made Ronald McDonald vehicle and to provide training for our charity’s staff and board.
+RMHC Latvia then embarked on a three-year process of project development, legal registration, partnership building and fundraising in anticipation of being able to start providing medical services.